→This post may contain affiliate links.

 Bentonite clay also works to remove impurities like toxins, heavy metals, and chemicals from your skin by absorbing them.

 That’s the intro version to the science of how clay works for your skin.
-But what does that mean for your skin?
+But what kind of benefits for your skin does bentonite have?

 - Super cleanse your skin.
 Skin that has clogged pores or excess dirt can lead to acne and blemishes.
 Getting a deep clean of your skin 1 to 2 times a week is a pretty important part of your skin care routine.